What is the Hardship Fund?

 It may be necessary for additional supporting information to be sought from other University staff in order for the committee to reach a decision, in which case we will seek your permission beforehand.

 Data Protection Act (1998): Bangor University is a data controller in terms of 1998 legislation.
 Student Services follows University policy in matters of data protection.
 Personal data will be used solely in the Unit for statistical purposes and electronic records keeping.
 This data will not be passed to any other third party without your consent, except when the University is required to do so by law.
-Any formal enquiries concerning the use of data noted here should be addressed to the Director of Student Experience.
+Any formal enquiries concerning the use of data noted here should be addressed to the Director of Student Services.

 All applicants have the right to appeal if they are not entirely satisfied with the outcome of their application.
 However, appeals will only be considered where there is further evidence of a student’s personal circumstances.